 Penalties for federal crimes include not only prison and fines . . . the government may also seize the defendants’ property through “asset forfeiture.”
 But a skilled Nevada criminal defense lawyer may be able to safeguard the defendants’ assets while also getting the criminal charges dismissed.

 Continue reading to learn more about “criminal forfeiture” in federal cases.
 Topics include the definition of asset forfeiture, how it works, and ways to fight it in Nevada.

 What is “asset forfeiture” in Nevada federal criminal cases?

 Example: Joey from L.A. drives to Henderson with a kilogram of marijuana in his car.
-If he is caught, the U.S. Marshals Service could book Joey at the Henderson Detention Center for the federal crime of marijuana trafficking in Nevada.
+If he is caught, the U.S. Marshals Service could book Joey at the Henderson Detention Center for the federal crime of marijuana trafficking.
 If he is convicted, the government may be able to confiscate Joey’s car though asset forfeiture because he used the car to traffic the drugs.

 What is the purpose of “asset forfeiture” in Nevada federal criminal cases?

 The FBI describes “asset forfeiture” as “taking the profit out of crime.”
 Confiscating a defendant’s assets reduces his/her ability to continue carrying out illegal activity.
 Furthermore, these assets may be liquidated to help pay for damages caused by the defendant’s crimes or to pay restitution to victims of the crime.

 What types of assets can be forfeited in Nevada federal criminal cases?